orizens/orizens.com/src/pages/blog/2014-09-20-a-journey-from-require-js-to-browserify.md

 The project still had few challenges that I had to solve:

   1. Find a way to use aliases with browserify
-  2. Using &#8220;shims&#8221; for loading CommonJS in compatible files (i.e. jquery-ui)
+  2. Using "shims" for loading CommonJS in compatible files (i.e. jquery-ui)
   3. Automate the process of compiling changed js files
   4. connect the flow to a grunt build system

 ## Browserify with Grunt

 In Echoes, I currently use Grunt.js as build system.
-So, solving out the challenges above was quite easy once i&#8217;ve found the grunt-browserify plugin.
-Using and configuring  backbone.js was a little bit tricky since with the CommonJS version of Backbone.js, you should specify the Backbone.$ / jQuery &#8211; so I had to define the $ method manually
+So, solving out the challenges above was quite easy once i've found the grunt-browserify plugin.
+Using and configuring  backbone.js was a little bit tricky since with the CommonJS version of Backbone.js, you should specify the Backbone.$ / jQuery - so I had to define the $ method manually

 <pre class="lang:js mark:5,6 decode:true " title="backbone.cjs.js">var $ = require('jquery');
 var Backbone = require('backbone');